-New Scheme No. Scheme Name Promoter Scheme Description Total Cost Delivery Year Scheme Type Safety, especial y of women and girls, and other improvements in service quality NX04 Regent Centre Interchange Upgrade Nexus The preferred scheme will see the existing multi-storey car park will be updated, refurbished and repurposed for a wider range of uses.
+Scheme No. Scheme Name Promoter Scheme Description Total Cost Scheme Type Safety, especiall y of women and girls, and other improvements in service quality NT05 Coast to Airport through train - Metro service North Tyneside Council Operate through Metro services.
+TBC Revenue NX04 Regent Centre Interchange Upgrade Nexus The preferred scheme will see the existing multi-storey car park will be updated, refurbished and repurposed for a wider range of uses.
 This will involve making the building brighter and safer for all users, and focusing on improved facilities for cyclists, Blue Badge users and EV users.
 The facility will be promoted to offer local park and ride facilities for people using retail and leisure facilities along Gosforth High Street which is an area with poor local air quality.
 The bus station will benefit from removal of the overbearing entrance canopy and from new shelters and information provision.
-The Metro station elements of the scheme will improve the user experience for all customers. £8,000,000 2027 Metro ST14 The Nook Strategic Junction Improvements South Tyneside Council Delivery of strategic junction improvements to benefit public transport and active travel users, at a key congested junction. £5,000,000 2025 Bus and Last Mile SU28 "Chester Road (A183) Bus Corridor Improvements Springwell Road Junction" Sunderland City Council Improvement of an existing section of Chester Road (A183) to the east of the A19.
+The Metro station elements of the scheme will improve the user experience for all customers. £8,000,000 Metro NX09 Upgrade and refurbishments of bus infrastructure including stations and stops, systemwide Nexus Comprehensive renewal of existing assets and provision of new assets where identified as being required to make bus travel safer and more attractive for new and existing users.
+This to include major refurbishment and improvement works at Wallsend bus station. £20,000,000 Bus and Last Mile ST14 The Nook Strategic Junction Improvements South Tyneside Council Delivery of strategic junction improvements to benefit public transport and active travel users, at a key congested junction. £5,000,000 Bus and Last Mile

+Scheme No. Scheme Name Promoter Scheme Description y of women and girls, and other improvements in service quality Total Cost Scheme Type SU28 Chester Road (A183) Bus Corridor Improvements Springwell Road Junction Sunderland City Council Improvement of an existing section of Chester Road (A183) to the east of the A19.
 Provides journey time saving and facilitates access to the A19 and city centre promoting development and economic growth in the area.
 Scheme includes signalisation of junctions and construction of direct access to regeneration sites.
-Provide Public Transport and Cycle priority at junctions. £3,000,000 2027 Bus and Last Mile SU39 Sunderland Station Central Entrance.
-Sunderland City Council Central Entrance to Sunderland station delivered to connect with Sunderland Riverside. £12,684,051 2027 Heavy Rail
+Provide Public Transport and Cycle priority at junctions. £5,000,000 Bus and Last Mile SU39 Sunderland Station Central Entrance.
+Sunderland City Council Central Entrance to Sunderland station delivered to connect with Sunderland Riverside. £12,684,051 Heavy Rail